Hungarian goulash soup

 The cooking method of goulash was simplified as herdsmen couldn’t putter long; meat, onion and water were put in the bogrács (lard was not used in this case), paprika and salt were added when it was boiling.
 Herdsmen could do their job, they only had to feed the fire and stir the food occasionally.
 That goulash occupied an intermediate position between stew and soup, meat was cooked in more liquid than pörkölt or paprikash.

-The goulash known by everyone today is the distant relative of the real goulash, its preparation method is similar to stew, however it’s not a stew, but a thick soup.
+The goulash known by everyone today is the distant relative of the real goulash, its preparation method is similar to stew, though it’s not a stew, but a thick soup.
 Goulash soup can be prepared in many ways, from beef, pork, mutton or even poultry; there are mushroom and green bean goulash, but you can also meet the so called fake goulash, which is a meat-free soup.
 Each version has its fans, who do agree on one thing: adding flour to thicken the soup is prohibited.

 Besides meat goulash soup also contains green pepper, carrot, parsley root and potato dices; celeriac and parsley leaves can be added, too.
 Tomato is a modern addition, totally unknown in the original recipe.
 The soup is seasoned with paprika, bay leaf and caraway seeds; it can be enriched with csipetke, which is a kind of egg noodles.
 Small bits are pinched out of the dough before adding them to the boiling soup.